open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 ## Find a Buddy and get Started Quickly!

-If you are looking for someone to help you find a starting point and be a resource for your first contribution, join our Gitter and find a buddy!
+If you are looking for someone to help you find a starting point and be a resource for your first contribution, join our Slack and find a buddy!

-1. Join [Gitter.im](https://gitter.im) and join our [chat room](https://gitter.im/open-telemetry/opentelemetry-python).
+1. Join [Slack](https://slack.cncf.io/) and join our [chat room](https://cloud-native.slack.com/archives/C01PD4HUVBL).
 2. Post in the room with an introduction to yourself, what area you are interested in (check issues marked "Help Wanted"), and say you are looking for a buddy.
 We will match you with someone who has experience in that area.